 Annual Technical Report

-As part of NBC's commitment to upholding psychometric standards, each year an annual report is produced by the NBC testing company, JML Measurement & Testing Services, LLC.
+As part of NBC's commitment to upholding psychometric standards, NBC works with our testing partner to produce a report.
 This report looks at the previous years' for each certification examination in terms of numerous dimensions.
 These include mean, scores, passing rates, reliability estimates and performance of test questions.
-This is one of the most comprehensive reports provided JML Measurement & Testing Services, LLC for any certification organization in the United States.
+This is one of the most comprehensive reports for any certification organization in the United States.
+The reports below were produced by Professional Testing, Inc.